 2. Create a hair salon business plan.

 A business plan should describe your hair salon business and brand, show how your business will grow, define what it will need to succeed, and outline possible challenges your business is likely to face.
 This business plan is a sort of road map for you in the early stages, and it can be used to get financing and attract partners.

 Sales and Marketing Plan.

 Forming a business entity protects you from liability and can save you money on taxes.
 You have five possible legal structures to choose from for your hair salon: sole proprietorship, partnership, limited liability company, S corporation or C corporation.

 Most salon owners choose LLC.
 This structure protects you from personal liability if there is an unfortunate slip of the scissors.
 LLC's are more flexible when it comes to taxes, but can be difficult to set up.

-What licenses and permits do I need to start a hair salon business?
+What license do I need to open a hair salon?